-In case of plated cases, heavy brassing is generally a no-no. Usually, just a tiny bit of wear is inevitable in a watch 60-70 years old.
+In the case of plated cases, heavy brassing is generally a no-no. Usually, just a tiny bit of wear is inevitable in a watch 60-70 years old.
 Someone has been wearing it, knocked it against this or that a few times.

 Keep in mind, that the deterioration of a case with some wear to it will continue.
 Don’t worry, if it’s going to be one of 10-20 watches in your collection, it’s likely going to outlive you.
 Well, if the plating is of good quality, that is.
 I can’t say that of plated cases in certain brands.
-For example, Doxa was known for nice dials, modified generic movements, and awfully low quality plating.
+For example, Doxa was known for nice dials, modified generic movements, and low-quality plating.

 The most vulnerable spots of a plated case are the lugs and the left flank, but the inner sides of the lugs don’t fall far behind.
 If a watch is plated and comes on a bracelet, the inner sides of the lugs are often worn.
 That’s because the end piece of the bracelet has been rubbing against it for decades.

-Of course, plated cases can be replated, but this obviously takes away from the value of a watch.
+Of course, plated cases can be replated, but this takes away from the value of a watch.
 Also, it’s rarely done right.

 Steel and gold cases are a different story.
-The worst that you can encounter are overpolished cases, or ones with heavy pitting and deep scratches.
+The worst that you can encounter are overpolished cases or ones with heavy pitting and deep scratches.
 Yes, this can be fixed, although a pro restoration will hurt your wallet.
 Oh, and yes, it’ll take away from the value of a watch all the same.